UK data protection law

 - Andrew Studd, partner, charity and social business

-- Carla Whalen, associate, charity and social business
+- Carla Whalen, senior associate, charity and social business

 - Guy Wilmot, partner, corporate and commercial